TSABM/inbre-retina/README.md

 First nd2 image loaded successfully, but it crashes when I try to pull out one frame, looking into it.
 Also I beleive this first image at least is not in rgb format, but in rgba.

 Continued reading up on nd2 and I learned how to extract a single frame correctly.
 Working on displaying one frame.
 Note this part may need to get overhauled since we will be processing such large files.

+unable to get the first image rendering.
+Encountering an error converting a frame to a readable format for the canvas.

 ## Day 27 6/27/24
 11:33 am - 12:25 pm